hiramf/tsp-hiram/docs/log.rst

 + Did some refactoring based on the tests from the python-pip library.
 + I am now indexing the nodes differently to make it more readable, in my opinion.
 + Having trouble with the second problem in the challenge (most nodes, fixed distance).
 The algorithm I am using is returning a non-contiguous path.
 Posted a `question on github <https://github.com/coin-or/python-mip/issues/96>`_.
 Will potentially add a test for this.
 + After trying for the full day, I decided to implement my own `nearest-nieghbors algorithm <https://en.wikipedia.org/wiki/Nearest_neighbour_algorithm>`_ for the second solution.
 Was able to complete in a couple of hours, but it's a brute force approach.
-Will add tests and refactor tomorrow.=
+Will add tests and refactor tomorrow.
 + Also sent in a question about whether the solution for the second problem needs to be a closed loop or not.

 Day 5: 5/3/2020